SimonJonsson1999/SudukoSolver/README.md

 # Sudoku Solver

 ## Overview
 This project is a Sudoku solver program that automatically solves Sudoku puzzles.
-The program takes an iamge of an unsolved Sudoku board as input and provides the solved board as output.
+The program takes an image of an unsolved Sudoku board as input and provides the solved board as output.

 ## Features
 - Solves Sudoku puzzles automatically by using a digit recogniser trained on MNIST.